 What is the Overland Track?

-The Overland Track is one of Australia’s iconic ‘must-do’ long-distance bushwalks.
-It’s a 65 km, six-day trek through the heart of the Cradle Mountain-Lake St Clair National Park, part of the magnificent Tasmanian Wilderness World Heritage Area.
+The Overland Track is Australia’s premier alpine walk.
+It’s a 65km, 6-7 day trek into the heart of the Cradle Mountain-Lake St Clair National Park, part of the magnificent Tasmanian Wilderness World Heritage Area.

 The walk starts at Ronny Creek in Cradle Valley, beside the renowned Cradle Mountain.
-Over the next six days, you will journey through a landscape of spectacular glacially-carved valleys, ancient rainforests, fragrant eucalypt forest, golden buttongrass moorlands and beautiful alpine meadows.
+During your journey you will experience spectacular glacially-carved valleys, ancient rainforests, fragrant eucalypt forest, golden buttongrass moorlands and beautiful alpine meadows.
 Extra bonuses include a variety of side-trips to breathtaking waterfalls and mountain summits, including Mt Ossa (1617 m) – Tasmania’s highest peak.
-To top it off, the walk concludes at Australia’s deepest lake – Lake St Clair.
+To top it off, the walk concludes at Australia’s deepest lake – Lake St Clair (167m).

 What are my walk options?

 - an independent walker, using the public huts and campsites

 - a member of a large group (13 max) e.g. a school, community or commercial group, camping at the public group tent platforms